-Set Speed B Max is used to set the highest value allowed for Set Speed B adjustments.
-The adjustable range for Set Speed B Max extends from the current value of Set Speed B to 11000 Hertz (300Hertz ignition).
+Set Speed B Max is used to set the highest value allowed for adjustments of Set Speed B. This parameter can be set to any value within the range bordered by current Set Speed B setting and 11,000 Hertz (or its RPM equivalent).

-3.25 Idle Speed Min (optional)
+3.30 Idle Speed Min (optional)

-Idle Speed Min is used to set the lowest value allowed for Idle Speed adjustments.
-The adjustable range for Idle Speed Min extends from 10 Hertz (2 Hertz ignition) to the current value of Idle Speed.
+Idle Speed Min is used to set the lowest value allowed for adjustments of Idle Speed.
+This parameter can be set to any value within the range of 10 Hertz (or its RPM equivalent) and the current value of Idle Speed.

-3.26 Idle Speed Max (optional)
+3.31 Idle Speed Max (optional)

-Idle Speed Max is used to set the highest value allowed for Idle Speed adjustments.
-The adjustable range for Idle Speed Max extends from the current value of Idle Speed to 11000 Hertz (300Hertz ignition).
+Idle Speed Max is used to set the highest value allowed for adjustments of Idle Speed.
+This parameter can be set to any value within the range bordered by current Idle Speed and 11,000 Hertz (or its RPM equivalent).

-3.27 Duty Cycle Limit (optional)
+3.32 Duty Cycle Limit (optional)

-The Duty Cycle Limit parameter sets the absolute maximum amount of drive signal that can be output to the actuator and thus serves as a mechanism for fuel limiting.
-Fuel limiting is achieved by setting the maximum duty cycle or on-time allowed during one cycle of the PWM (pulse-width-modulation) signal controlling the actuator drive circuit.
+The duty cycle limit parameter sets the absolute maximum amount of drive signal that can be output to the actuator and thus serves as a mechanism for fuel limiting.
+Fuel limiting is achieved by setting the maximum duty cycle or ontime allowed during one cycle of the PWM (pulse-width-modulation) signal controlling the actuator drive circuit.
 The value assigned to the duty cycle limit parameter is a percentage, and is limited to values in the range 10% to 95%.
 The default value is 95%.

-3.28 Startup Speed (required)
+3.33 Startup Speed (required)

-The Startup Speed parameter should be set to an engine speed at least 10% higher than the fastest engine cranking speed but lower than the engine's idle speed.
+The startup speed parameter should be set to an engine speed at least 10% higher than the fastest engine cranking speed but lower than the engine's idle speed.
 This allows the controller to determine whether the engine is cranking or running whenever an engine speed signal is present.
 See the "Startup Sequence" example in Chapter 5.

-If the Startup Speed value is set too low (less than crank speed) the controller's target speed will be ramped to the active set speed (Idle, Set Speed A, or Set Speed B) before the engine has started.
-Therefore, when the engine does start, it may overspeed or output excessive smoke because the startup ramp, having already completed, no longer controls the rate of engine speed increase.
+If the Startup Speed value is set too low (less than crank speed) the controller's target speed will be ramped to the active set speed (Idle Speed, Set Speed A, or Set Speed B) before the engine has started.
+Therefore, when the engine does start, it may over speed or output excessive smoke because the startup ramp, having already completed, no longer controls the rate of engine speed increase.

-If the Startup Speed value is set too high (above the active set speed) then the Startup Speed becomes the target speed that the controller must reach before the it considers the startup sequence complete.
+If the Startup Speed value is set too high (above the active set speed) then the Startup Speed becomes the target speed that the controller must reach before the controller considers the startup sequence complete.
 Typically, the startup sequence ends when the engine speed reaches the active set speed.
 The active set speed is the Idle Speed if the Idle Hold Time parameter is a nonzero value or the "selected set speed" (either Set Speed A or Set Speed B).